inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_vpc_link.md

 : The ARN of the network load balancer of the VPC targeted by the VPC link.
 The network load balancer must be owned by the same AWS account of the API owner.

 `status`
 : The status of the VPC link.
-The valid values are AVAILABLE , PENDING , DELETING , or FAILED .
-Deploying an API will wait if the status is PENDING and will fail if the status is DELETING .
+The valid values are `AVAILABLE`, `PENDING`, `DELETING`, or `FAILED`.
+If the status is `PENDING`, the API deployment waits, and if the status is `DELETING`, the API deployment fails.

 `status_message`
 : A description about the VPC link status.

 `tags`
-: The collection of tags.
+: The collection of strings.
 Each tag element is associated with a given resource.

 ## Examples

-**Ensure an VPC link id is available.**
+To ensure a VPC link ID is available:

 ```ruby
 describe aws_api_gateway_vpc_link(vpc_link_id: 'VPC_LINK_ID') do